-The continuity of the project was observed in a study by Oliveira et al.(14), which identified applicability and validity.
+The continuity of the project was observed in a study by Oliveira et al. (14), which identified applicability and validity.
 During this research, a cross-cultural adaptation of the instrument was carried out, as challenges were encountered when trying to apply it to visually impaired people in Portugal, due to grammatical and semantic differences between Brazilian and Portuguese Portuguese.
 This required a revision of the words to make them more suitable for the Portuguese linguistic context.
-A similar situation was found in prior studies about assistive technologies for blind parents in Portugal in the context of complementary infant feeding $^{(14-15)}$.
+A similar situation was found in prior studies about assistive technologies for blind parents in Portugal in the context of complementary infant feeding(14-15).

-Both concluded that technologies developed in different cultural contexts are for essential. allowing evaluation of improvements and expansion of knowledge that make significant contributions. can This underlines the importance of nursing education based on transcultural theory, with the aim of overcoming barriers and providing care in a humane, inclusive and welcoming manner(22).
+Both concluded that technologies developed in different cultural contexts are allowing for essential, evaluation of improvements and expansion of knowledge that significant contributions. make underlines the importance of nursing education based on transcultural theory, with the aim of overcoming barriers and providing care in a humane, inclusive and welcoming manner(22).